The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 • Constitution Day (June 5) afternoon.

-Cost of AFL Processing
+Cost of Familieretshuset Processing

-The Danish Family Court charges a DKK 1,800 (~€241) fee per marriage application.
-This is included in our Comfort Package (€800).
-There are no other government fees on the AFL side; fees for documents (apostilles in your home country, translations) are separate.
+All Danish authority fees connected with the marriage application are included in our Comfort Package (€800) — there is no separate government fee for the customer to pay on top.
+Fees for documents you obtain in your home country (apostilles, translations) are separate.
 See our transparent 2026 cost breakdown for the full picture.

 Why Denmark Centralises This vs Distributed Standesamt Models